Mahanagar Telephone Nigam Limited: MTNL-STPI IT Services Limited

-Millennium Telecom Limited (MTL)
+Millennium Telecom Limited

 MTNL has restructured Millennium Telecom Ltd. (MTL) as a joint venture company of MTNL and BSNL with 50% and 50% equity participation, respectively.
 The company will now be entering into a new business stream of international long-distance operations and will be executing a project of submarine cable system, both east and west of India.

-In 2016, Rakesh Nangia, Founder and Managing Partner of Nangia & Co and Chairman of Nangia Andersen India was appointed as has been appointed an Independent Director on the Board of MTNL.
+In 2016, Rakesh Nangia, founder and managing partner of Nangia & Co and chairman of Nangia Andersen India, was appointed an independent director on the board of MTNL.

 Telephone Advisory Committees

-Telephone Advisory Committees also known as TAC is an Indian Government body made up of Members of parliament and nominated members by the Ministry of Communications and Information Technology (India) to address issues concerning telecommunication in India.
-Looked upon as a privileged panel, the Telephone Advisory Committees (TAC), constituted by the Ministry of Communications and Information Technology (India) of the Government of India to serve as a vital feedback mechanism for improvement of services in the Telecommunications sector by the Department of Telecommunications.
+Telephone Advisory Committees (TAC) is an Indian Government body made up of members of parliament and nominated members by the Ministry of Communications and Information Technology to address issues concerning telecommunication in India.
+Looked upon as a privileged panel, the Telephone Advisory Committees (TAC), constituted by the Ministry of Communications and Information Technology of the government of India to serve as a vital feedback mechanism for improvement of services in the Telecommunications sector by the Department of Telecommunications.